NordicSemiconductor/pc-nrfjprog-js/README.md

     sudo tar -xf nRF5x-Command-Line-Tools_<version>_<platform>.tar -C /opt

 This will create a directory `/opt/nrfjprog` containing the nrfjprog libraries.
-These libraries must be available for the process that uses pc-nrfjprog-js, f.ex. by adding the nrfjprog directory to `LD_LIBRARY_PATH`:
+These libraries must be available for the process that uses pc-nrfjprog-js, f.ex. by adding the nrfjprog directory to the `LD_LIBRARY_PATH` environment variable:

-    export LD_LIBRARY_PATH=/opt/nrfjprog
+    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/opt/nrfjprog

 ## API documentation